Nomifactory/Guides/guides/PlayingOnDev.md

 As of 2021-03-31, the dev snapshots also include [Applied Energistics 2 Trousers Edition](https://github.com/PrototypeTrousers/Applied-Energistics-2) by default, replacing Applied Energistics 2 and Just Enough Energistics.
 It's no longer necessary to install it as a part of the guide below.

 For any other mods, refer to [Installing Unofficial Fixes](InstallingUnofficialFixes.md).

+### Update the Quest Book

+After the game is loaded, use either the quest book update notification on the quest book's main screen (client only), or alternately the command `/bq_admin default load` (on client or server) to ensure your quest book is up to date.